FOUNTAIN OF YOUTH DISCOVERED!

 Tennis 450-650 [470-750]

-Karate training provides many quality fitness results that other forms of exercise cannot.
+KARATE TRAINING provides quality fitness results that other forms of exercise cannot.
 The benefit of being able to defend oneself using karate and kobudo works in favor of mental well-being.
-Other benefits of karate include increase in strength, flexibility (the photo to the left shows the author doing daily stretches at the University of Wyoming), reflexology, aerobics as well as a favorable BMI (body mass index).
-And one cannot say enough how important karate is for self-confidence, self-esteem, and for stress relief.
+Other benefits of karate include increase in strength, flexibility, reflexology, aerobics as well as a favorable BMI (body mass index).
+And one cannot say enough how important karate is for self-confidence, self-esteem, and stress relief.
 Come join us at the Arizona Hombu dojo (Arizona School of Traditional Karate) at 60 W. Baseline Center in Mesa.

-Photo of Soke Hausel at the University of Wyoming taken for a martial arts fitness magazine.
+Photo of Soke Hausel at the University of Wyoming taken for Martial Arts Fitness magazine.
+You can see this same foot at Gilbert Arizona's Lifetime Fitness.